 About Theresa

 I grew up in northwest Montana on two acres of forest land, fifteen miles from the nearest town.
-One TV channel and a sister who'd build forts with me in the woods.
+One TV channel.
+My big sister and I spent a lot of time building forts in the woods.
 Looking back, it was one of the greatest gifts I've ever received.
 We invented what wasn't there - that's a whole other book.
 But that instinct, the one that says build what's missing, never went away.
 It just found bigger rooms.

 The Gates Foundation in the early days of the internet.
 A global law firm in New York.
 Technology services for hundreds of nonprofits.
 A consulting practice I built from scratch.
 More than a decade working with leaders and organizations at inflection points.
 Fortune 50 executives and small-town librarians.
 Keynote stages and boardrooms.
 The settings changed.
 The work never did.
 Help people see what they can't yet see.
 Then figure out what comes next.